ashish-chopra/Structures/README.md

 How to run?
 ----------------
 Structures is a maven project now.
-You must have Git, Maven and Eclipse (optional) installed in your machine.
-Follow the steps mentioned below:
+You must have any latest version of Git, Maven and Eclipse (optional) installed in your machine and follow the steps mentioned below:

    Clone the repo using command and generate eclipse project files: